nextstepitt/standard-course-template/README.md

 Check back, the current version will always offer you the best results, and that is what you are going to get anyways if you follow the instructions to clone this repository when you start a new project.
 Enjoy!

+## Contributing

+We are always looking for ways to make the template better.
+But remember: Keep it simple.
+Keep it minimal.
+Don't add every single feature just because you can, add a feature when a feature is required.

+## Authors or Acknowledgments

+* Joel Mussman